fleekxyz/templates/README.md

-# Fleek.xyz Themes & Examples
+# Fleek.xyz Boilerplates & Examples

-Collection of Themes & examples configured to easily deploy to Fleek.xyz with the pre-configured scrips.
+Collection of Boileplates & examples configured to easily deploy to Fleek.xyz with the pre-configured scrips.

 Please check each theme/example `Readme.md` it will contain details that explain how to use & deploy.
 ## Templates & boilerplates